FredKSchott/slackey/README.md

 There are already [plenty](https://www.npmjs.com/package/node-slack) [of](https://www.npmjs.com/package/slack-api) [JavaScript](https://www.npmjs.com/package/slack-client) [libraries](https://www.npmjs.com/package/slack-node) [out there](https://www.npmjs.com/package/slack-notify) written for the Slack API.
 Why build another one?
 And more importantly, why use this one?

 - **First-Class API Support:** Most Slack SDKs have either limited API support outside of webhooks, or no support at all.
 With Slackey, a good API experience is the focus.
 - **Dependable:** Stability is another top priority for Slackey.
-Slackey is (almost) fully tested, and any issues and pull requests will be addressed quickly.
+Slackey is fully tested, and any issues and pull requests will be addressed quickly.
 Bug fixes will be prioritized whenever possible.
 - **Frontend & Backend Ready:** Slackey is committed to work in node, iojs, and even the browser (via [browserify](http://browserify.org/)).

 ```